Erregular/Anon-Mix-Tape/workflow.md

       Search For "Anon"
         If not found - Inform User and give instructions

-        If found - Display to Commit User
+        If found - Display to Commiting User
            No - Do Nothing

-        Yes - Send to Tape Library
+        Yes - Send to Tape Library - Write Spotify URL to DB